speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/typescript/README.md

 * `reactionsCreateForIssue` - Create reaction for an issue
 * `reactionsCreateForIssueComment` - Create reaction for an issue comment
 * `reactionsCreateForPullRequestReviewComment` - Create reaction for a pull request review comment
+* `reactionsCreateForRelease` - Create reaction for a release
 * `reactionsCreateForTeamDiscussionCommentInOrg` - Create reaction for a team discussion comment
 * `reactionsCreateForTeamDiscussionCommentLegacy` - Create reaction for a team discussion comment (Legacy)
 * `reactionsCreateForTeamDiscussionInOrg` - Create reaction for a team discussion